piyushlokhannde/my-bidnetwork/README.md

     **./generateartifact.sh**

-    After the execution of the above statements follwing files are created.
+    After the execution of the above statement follwing files are created.

      channel-artifacts<br />
       - channel.tx <br />